This is a 3-part interview with Shane Melaugh of Thrive Themes.

 - That was one of the worst low points for Shane.
 He was going through a really tough time and financial problems.

-- After years of tough times and failures – he had a lot of self-doubt.
+- After years of tough times and failures – he had a lot of self-doubts.
 He didn't feel good about himself.

 - Shane eventually realized that the one thing that was always missing was marketing.

 “Eventually, it dawned on me that I need to learn about marketing.”

 - When people are confronted with how difficult entrepreneurship is, it can be off-putting.
 But the question is what else are you going to do with your time?

 - Shane spent years on personal development to improve his skills and character.
 At the time, there didn't seem to be a payoff.
 It just seemed like he was spinning his wheels.

 - Eventually, his hard work paid off.
 It took many years, but it paid off because he didn't take the path of least resistance or give up completely.

 “I have a better life now than pretty much anyone I meet – thanks to the hard work I've done over many years.”

 - Shane offers the following advice to aspiring or early-stage entrepreneurs: 1.
 It's going to be way harder than you think, so be prepared, and 2.
 Don't worry about it.
 It's good to go through the experience and it will pay off eventually.

 1. What's the best business advice you ever received?